oroinc/docker-build/docker-compose/README.md

 3. Variables used to configure a specific service: database, Elasticsearch, RMQ, Redis, mail, etc.

 ### SSL certificate
-For SSL, a special web service `proxy-behat` or `proxy` is used.
-Its image is `oroinc/nginx-proxy`.
+For SSL, a special web service `waf-behat` or `waf` is used.
+For more details, [see](https://gitlab.oro.cloud/orocloud-devops/oro-cloud-docker/-/blob/master/jenkins/nginx-waf/oel8/README.md)
-You can use your own key and certificate.
-To do this, they must be located along the paths `/etc/nginx/certs/webserver.crt` and `/etc/nginx/certs/webserver.key` respectively.
 If you do not have a certificate, a self-signed one will be generated for testing.
-It is possible to use a CAROOT certificate which will be used to sign a self-signed certificate.
-Uncomment variable CAROOT in `.env` file and point it to folder where CAROOT locate.
-More details can be found at https://web.dev/articles/how-to-use-local-https.
+You can use a CA ROOT certificate sign a self-signed certificate.
+Uncomment variable `CAROOT` in the `.env` file and point it to the folder where CA ROOT certificate and key are located.
+In this case CAROOT certificates will be located on the host and can be imported into the `nss` database and used in Chrome.
+For more details, see https://web.dev/articles/how-to-use-local-https.

 ## Actions